Laboratory and field services

 - Molecular laboratory to support taxonomy, population genetics, metabarcoding and environmental deoxyribonucleic acid (eDNA) studies.

-The analytical chemistry laboratory at Wodonga provides environmental water quality analyses in support of both internal and external projects.
+The environmental chemistry laboratory at Wodonga provides water and sediment quality analyses in support of both internal and external projects.
 Our services are also available to university researchers and the public upon discussions with our team.
 We offer tailored environmental and water assessment and monitoring solutions to meet your requirements.

 We have a wide range of specialised instrumentation available for the analyses of water, sediment, soil, effluents and biota.
 This equipment includes:

-- Shimadzu Ultra Performance Liquid Chromatography Mass Spectrometer (UPLC-MS/MS) for the analysis of: amino acids, algal pigments, blue-green algal toxins and pesticides
+- Shimadzu Ultra Performance Liquid Chromatography tandem Mass Spectrometer (UPLC-MS/MS) for the analysis of: proteins, amino acids, organic acids and algal toxins

-- Agilent 240FS Atomic Absorption Spectrophotometer and Graphite Furnace: trace metals and major cations
+- Agilent 240FS Atomic Absorption Spectrophotometer and Graphite Furnace: for the anlaysis of major cations and trace metals

-- Analtik Jena 3100 multiWin Total Organic Carbon Analyser: total dissolved inorganic and organic carbon
+- Analtik Jena 3100 Total Organic Carbon (TOC) analyser for measurement total dissolved inorganic and organic carbon

-- Metrohm Ion Chromatography System: ionic composition (anion and cation) of water
+- Metrohm Ion Chromatography System: for major ion analysis (anion and cation) of water

-- Beckman Coulter Flow Cytometer: algal cell counts and identification
+- Beckman Coulter Flow Cytometer: for algal identification and cell counts

 Taxonomic and identification laboratory